 GLASSIA is the only sterile, ready-to-use, liquid preparation of purified human A1PI indicated for chronic augmentation and maintenance therapy in adults with clinically evident emphysema due to severe congenital deficiency of A1PI.
-The product was approved by the US Food and Drug Administration (FDA) in 2010, on the basis of safety and biochemical demonstration in a Phase I dose-escalation and a Phase II/III pivotal clinical trial in a total of 65 individual subjects with severe A1PI deficiency.
+The product was approved by the US Food and Drug Administration (FDA) in 2010, on the basis of safety and biochemical demonstration in a Phase 1 dose-escalation and a Phase 2/3 pivotal clinical trial in a total of 65 individual subjects with severe A1PI deficiency.

-The clinical lots used in the GLASSIA Phase II/III trial contained small amounts of visible protein particulates which were aggregates of the A1PI.
-Protein aggregation is a known phenomenon with protein therapeutics and has been shown to be present in active comparator used in the Phase II/III trial, as well as other commercially available A1PI products upon reconstitution of the lyophilized powder.
-During the Phase II/III clinical trial, no safety signals of concern were reported.
+The clinical lots used in the GLASSIA Phase 2/3 trial contained small amounts of visible protein particulates which were aggregates of A1PI.
+GLASSIA A1PI functional activity is independent of the particulate load of the solution for infusion.
+Protein aggregation is a known phenomenon with protein therapeutics and has been shown to be present in the active comparator used in the Phase 2/3 trial, as well as in other commercially available A1PI products upon reconstitution of the lyophilized powder.
+During the Phase 2/3 clinical trial, no safety signals of concern were reported.
 The most common adverse reactions (ARs) (>0.5% of infusions) reported were headache and upper respiratory tract infection.
-These adverse events (AEs) were consistent with those reported for the other licensed A1PI products.
-Potential immunogenicity following repeated administration of GLASSIA was evaluated in the Ph II/III trial, where 50 subjects received weekly infusions of either GLASSIA or PROLASTIN (active comparator) from Week 1 to Week 12 and then weekly infusions of GLASSIA (all subjects) from Week 13 to Week 24.
+These adverse events (AEs) were consistent with those reported for other licensed A1PI products.
+Potential immunogenicity following repeated administration of GLASSIA was evaluated in the Phase 2/3 trial, where 50 subjects received weekly infusions of either GLASSIA or PROLASTIN (active comparator) from Week 1 to Week 12 and then weekly infusions of GLASSIA (all subjects) from Week 13 to Week 24.
 Immunogenicity was monitored at baseline, Week 12, and Week 24.
 All samples were negative for the presence of anti-A1PI antibodies, with the exception of a single sample (Week 12) with a low titer of 2 in one subject.
 The Week 24 sample from this subject was negative, suggesting a low level, transient immunogenic response.
-Nevertheless, as an added precautionary measure, it is recommended that GLASSIA be filtered twice before product administration: through a 5 micron filter needle during product pooling and then through a 5 micron in-line filter during product administration (see GLASSIA package insert1).
+Nevertheless, as an added precautionary measure, it is recommended that GLASSIA be filtered twice before product administration: through a 5 micron filter needle during product pooling and then through a 5 micron in-line filter during product administration (see GLASSIA package insert and/or investigator's brochure [IB]).

 The effectiveness of the in-line filtration procedure in removing visible and subvisible particles in GLASSIA was examined in a recent in vitro study.
-Four GLASSIA lots were i Baxter Healthcare Corporation.
-Product label: GLASSIA [Alpha1-Proteinase Inhibitor (Human)].
-March 2014.

-chosen to represent the high and low ends of the range of particle counts normally observed for GLASSIA manufactured.
+Four GLASSIA lots were chosen to represent the high and low ends of the range of particle counts normally observed for GLASSIA manufactured.
 (Note that all GLASSIA lots must meet the requirements for visible and subvisible particulates set forth by the United States Pharmacopeia [USP] and the European Pharmacopeia [EP] prior to release for use in humans).
 The use of a 5-micron in-line filter has been shown to effectively remove visible particles (from several to >10 particles in unfiltered solution to no more than 2 particles per 50-mL vial after filtration) and subvisible particles (by 12- to 76-fold for particles across all particle size categories ranging from 2 to >100 micron) (data on file).
 In fact, the 5-micron in-line filter is also effective in reducing the number of particles that are smaller (2 to 5-micron in diameter) than the nominal 5-micron pore-size of the filter from an average of 23227 to 489 particles per 50-mL vial, representing a 49-fold reduction.
 The filtration process did not alter the A1PI potency, as demonstrated by a lack of difference in the elastase inhibitory activity measurements in unfiltered and filtered GLASSIA solution.